School of Continuing and Professional Studies > Student Resources > Undergraduate Resources > Prior Learning Assessment (PLA) > Course Match for PLA

 connection between their knowledge and experience.

 Students select a course in their degree program (not a residency requirement) or a current course from another department at DePaul that matches college-level learning gained from their experience (knowledge or demonstrable skills).
+If you are interested in matching to a non-SCPS course, please contact OPLA (SCPSPLA@depaul.edu).
 Evidence can be a paper or oral presentation that relates personal or professional experience to the ideas of others, cited in the paper or presentation.
 In addition, supplemental artifacts such as work products may be submitted.
 If you have not previously completed PLA, you are encouraged to take the RPL 101 – Prior Learning Assessment class.

 A $150 fee will be charged upon submission to SCPSassessment@depaul.edu.
 The PLA submission (form and evidence) will be sent to a content expert in a related field who will determine whether the student has demonstrated the learning outcomes of the course.
 Students will receive an email notifying them of the content expert’s assessment decision.